ChiaraFor96/hadoop-on-aws/README.md

 Open ports:
 - 9870 and 8088 to the IPs that you want to see web UIs of hadoop
 - 0 - 65535 between hosts for communicate each other

+- modify the configurations file that are in `HADOOP_FILES/etc/hadoop/`
+   -  TODO

 ### Start the cluster
 - the first time run `hadoop namenode -format`